Monthly Archives: May 2013

 Photographed and posted by Mika

 “Keep passing the open windows” is the phrase that comes from the John Irving novel The Hotel New Hampshire, published in 1981.
 It is a catchphrase among the Berry family, the characters whose story is told in the book.
 It is drawn from a story that the Berry parents tell their children about a street performer called “The King of Mice.”
-He committed suicide in jumping from a window.
-“Keep passing the open windows” is the family’s way of saying to each other to carry on when the going gets tough.
+He committed suicide by jumping from a window.
+“Keep passing the open windows” is the family’s way of telling each other to carry on when the going gets tough.
 I read the novel in 1983 and saw the feature film version released in 1984.
 This catchphrase and the sentiment behind it has remained with me over the years, and I have applied it in my own life in “passing the open windows.”
-However, I understand that while it is easy to tell someone troubled, having a hard time coping with life, joys, and sorrows, to “keep passing the open windows”, promising them things will get better, sadly, not all stories have a happy ending.
+However, I understand that while it is easy to tell someone troubled, having a hard time coping with life, joys, and sorrows, to “keep passing the open windows,” promising them things will get better, sadly, not all stories have a happy ending.
 Continue reading

 Toad hatched this spring.
 Found in the grass next to the Rideau River, May 25, 2013.